-MEMBERSHIP CRITERIA AND OBLIGATIONS

-(As adopted by Executive Committee, 28 April 2010)
+MEMBERSHIP CRITERIA AND OBLIGATIONS (As adopted by Executive Committee on 28 April 2010 and amended on 13 October 2021)

 1. Objective

 ICS works for the benefit of shipowners worldwide, and all shipowners benefit from the work which ICS does on behalf of the industry whether they are members of ICS (through their national association) or not.
 ICS should therefore strive to have as broad a membership base as possible both to ensure that it is seen to represent the industry as a whole, and so that the shipowners who benefit from ICS work make the appropriate contribution to the work of ICS.